sandra-tu/bike-rental/readme.md

 # Software Engineering Project: Bike Rental System
 This is a software engineering project where a bike rental system is designed and then implemented with Java.
-The system is designed to keep track of bikes, customers, and bike providers for a bike rental scheme.
+The system will keep track of bikes, customers, and bike providers for a bike rental scheme.
 Customers will be able to rent and return bikes, and bike providers can form partnerships for bike returns.
-More details are in the documents folder.

 ## Requirements and Design
-We started by creating a requirements document, identifying our stakeholders and key use cases.
+We started by creating a requirements document, identifying our stakeholders, key use cases, and system states.
+We then designed the system using various diagrams, including UML and sequence diagrams.
+Both the requirements and design documents are in the documents folder (the green highlights were for marking purposes).